Fluhzar/twitch-ranos/README.md

 # twitch-ranos

+NOTE: This bot is not ready for regular use and is at best in the experimentation stages.

+Some things that need implementation:

+* Credential level checks, e.g. it shouldn't be possible for any random user to type `!quit` and shutdown the bot.
+* More usable commands other than gimmicks.

 ## Usage

 Command prefix: `!` - This can be customized in `lib.rs` by changing the value of the `PREFIX` const.